jopemarthd/Discord-CFtools-Leaderboard-bot/README.md

 		"User-Agent":"<Your Application ID for your CFTools APP>", "Client-ID":"<Your Client ID for your CFTools APP", "Service-Token":"<Your service_token>",
-		"Logo" : "<Your image for the logo>"
+		"title" : "<Title for the Leaderboard message>", "Logo" : "<Your image for the logo>",
-	}
+		"url" : "<Url you want the Hyperlink on the message to send the user>" }
     ```
     - token is your discord bot token